Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Conserved quantities and spin dynamics in the isolated self-gravitating system

-further highlights that for a system composed of multiple ideal spheres, the sizes of the bodies play crucial roles in determining the total energy of the system, which is entirely different from the case in GR.
+further highlights that for a system composed of multiple ideal spheres, the sizes of the bodies play a crucial role in determining the total energy of the system, which is different from the cases in GR and massless scalar-tensor theories.
+In GR, the total energy of a system composed of ideal spheres is independent of the sizes of the bodies.
+However, such a conclusion does not universally hold in massless scalar-tensor theories, because the structure of multipole moments in these theories is more subtle, and the notion of sphericity itself depends on the specific definition of the multipole moments.
 Let us return to the system of non-spherical bodies.
-The remaining lines in eq.~(\ref{equ4.40}) suggest that apart from the monopole-monopole potential energy, the total energy of such system is also contributed by all the monopole-multipole and multipole-multipole potential energies between different bodies.
-Since the total energy of the system in GR can be directly obtained when all the scalar multipole moments of bodies vanish, from the remaining lines in eq.~(\ref{equ4.40}), it is clear that the monopole-dipole and dipole-dipole potential energies do not contribute to the interaction potential energies of bodies in GR.
+The remaining lines in Eq.~(\ref{equ4.40}) suggest that apart from the monopole-monopole potential energy, the total energy of such system is also contributed by all the monopole-multipole and multipole-multipole potential energies between different bodies.
+Since the total energy of the system in GR can be directly obtained when all the scalar multipole moments of bodies vanish, from the remaining lines in Eq.~(\ref{equ4.40}), it is clear that the monopole-dipole and dipole-dipole potential energies do not contribute to the interaction potential energies of bodies in GR.
 However, these potential energies are significant in $f(R)$ gravity, as the scalar dipole moments of bodies remain non-zero.
-This conclusion reflects another key distinction between $f(R)$ gravity and GR.
-Finally, from eq.~(\ref{equ4.40}), we observe that the interaction potential energies of bodies depend on the multi-index derivatives of $1/|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$ and $\text{e}^{-m_{\text{s}}|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|}/|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$, and it follows that as the typical separation $|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$ between bodies approaches positive infinity, these potential energies vanish, which precisely captures the essential nature of the interaction potential energy.
+Similar dipole couplings also appear in massless scalar-tensor theories, but there the scalar field is long-ranged.
+In $f(R)$ gravity, by contrast, the Yukawa suppression leads to the massive scalar field being short-ranged.
+These observations highlight key distinctions between $f(R)$ gravity and both GR and massless scalar-tensor theories.
+Finally, from Eq.~(\ref{equ4.40}), we observe that the interaction potential energies of bodies depend on the multi-index derivatives of $1/|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$ and $\text{e}^{-m_{\text{s}}|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|}/|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$, and it follows that as the typical separation $|\boldsymbol{x}^{A}-\boldsymbol{x}^{B}|$ between bodies approaches positive infinity, these potential energies vanish, which precisely captures the essential nature of the interaction potential energy.